silvercircle/silvercircle.github.io/_posts/2017-09-20-remembering-the-eighties.md

-Soon after we finished this midnight diner and took a shower at around 2am, my father told us we had about 2 hours left, until we had to get ready for the next stage of our journey, a 200 mile travel to the city of Ramstein in the Rhineland area, where the Flugtag 88 was going to to take place on the US Air Force base.
+Soon after we finished this midnight diner and took a shower at around 2am, my father told us we had about 2 hours left, until we had to get ready for the next stage of our journey, a 200 mile travel to the city of Ramstein in the Rhineland area, where the [Flugtag 88](https://en.wikipedia.org/wiki/Ramstein_air_show_disaster) was going to to take place on the US Air Force base.
 Enough time for a short nap, which we both thankfully took even though I knew, I was going to sleep in the car for most of the upcoming drive.

+## Day two: Sunday, Aug 28th 1988
 This drive, which would normally take approximately 3 hours, took at least 5, possibly more, because of major traffic jams around the air force base, but like on the day before, I had slept most of the time during the drive.
 My brother, who later told me, he didn't sleep so well, occupied the front